 The suites are generous with space.
 In addition to a king bed, there is a dedicated living room area with a queen-size sleeper sofa, two cushy chairs, and a wood-burning fireplace.
 The kitchenette is well-stocked with a microwave, refrigerator, (no freezer) stovetop with two burners, Keurig coffee machine, and toaster.
 Cabinets hold glasses, dishes, and cutlery for two.
 The only things I didn’t have that I would have used: dish soap, a sponge, and a dish towel.

 Oversize bathrooms have two sinks, and a separate bathtub and shower.
-The age of my room was starting to show — you won’t find any USB ports in the room and the bathroom shower tile color scheme gives away its maturity — but it didn’t detract from my stay.
+The age of my room was starting to show — the bathroom shower tile color scheme gives away its maturity — but it didn’t detract from my stay.

 With the exception of the Penthouse accommodations, suites are identical in size and layout.
 The only thing that varies is the view.
 The layout and roominess makes them a good fit for traveling families.